bennylow513-bit/lmao/README.md

 python app.py
 ```

-Then open `http://localhost:5000` to confirm the server is running.
+Then open `http://localhost:5000` to confirm the server is running, or `http://localhost:5000/health` for a status check.

 > **Note:** Telegram webhooks require a public HTTPS URL.
 For local testing, use [ngrok](https://ngrok.com/) or deploy to Render.